Emergent-Behaviors-in-Biology/community-simulator/README.md

 - Repeat the previous two steps as many times as desired.

 This simulator is designed to replicate this kind of experiment, and to facilitate visualization and analysis of the results.

+## Installation
+To install on a Mac, browse to the community-simulator directory in Terminal, and type `pip install .`